demirciAhmet/GNU-Linux-Notes/Syncthing-Automatic-Start.md

 [Install]
 WantedBy=default.target
 ```
-Then open the console and type:
+Enable the service to start automatically on boot and then start it:
 ```
 systemctl --user enable syncthing